We’ve tested security and customer service seals countless times in our ten years analyzing eCommerce websites. Here’s a little of what we’ve learned:

-Will You See These Results If You Add a Trustmark like McAfee SECURE to Your Site?
+Will You See These Results if You Add a Trust Badge like McAfee SECURE to Your Site?

 We suspect if you add a McAfee SECURE badge to your site, you’ll see a noticeable bump in conversions and revenue, because it almost always goes that way for our clients.

-We always advocate for testing on a particular site, especially if you’re considering a trust or security seal not discussed in this article.
-You should even test seals related to your industry.
+We always advocate for testing the results we report (or anyone else reports) for yourself so you can see if it works on your site, especially if you’re considering a trust badge or security seal not discussed in this article.
+You could even test specific badges related to your industry.

 The right placement makes a difference and should be tested.
 Raising questions about the security of someone’s money and identity while a customer is making a decision about a product may derail their willingness to buy online or simply at that moment from your site.

-Where raising security concerns on the cart/checkout pages on one site may cause customers to react poorly, on another site, it might help raise conversions.
+Where raising security concerns on the cart/checkout pages on one site may cause online shoppers to react poorly or increase cart abandonment, on another site, it might help raise conversions.

 Consider testing a floating versus static seal, as well as testing the size of the seal — small changes can make a difference in your conversion rates.